hdahlheim/dahlheim.ch/content/blog/querying-dnssec-in-elixir-and-erlang.md

 ## Querying DNSKEY records

-Now that we know that we can pass integers as query type instead of the atom, we can construct our new DNSKEY query, all that is missing is a quick lookup of the RR Type ID of the DNSKEY type, which is 48.
+Now that we know that we can pass integers as query type instead of the atom, we can construct our new DNSKEY query, all that is missing is a quick lookup of the RR type ID of the DNSKEY type, which is 48.

 Our new query will look like this: